 Editors’ Note: due to the disruption of academic networks and institutions caused by the ongoing Coronavirus pandemic, JHIBlog will shift to once-a-week publication for the time being, supplemented by a selection of older posts from our archives.
 We are grateful for our readers’ understanding, and hope to resume normal scheduling as soon as possible.

-By contributing authors Sara Mohr and Edward C. Williams
+By guest contributors Sara Mohr and Edward C. Williams

 In contemporary science fiction it is hard to avoid the trope of an archaeologist or explorer unearthing a piece of ancient advanced technology and finding that it still functions.
 This theme may have its roots in the way we often encounter artifacts from the ancient world—decayed but functional or legible, as material culture and/or as carriers of written language.
 However, the prototypical “ancient technology” in fiction often resembles the electronic information technology of our modern age.
 Keeping our modern technology active and functional requires orders of magnitude more energy than the neglect implied by ancient ruins—delivery of spare parts fueled by cheap energy, complex schematics and repair manuals, and even remote connections to far-off servers.
 The idea that our technology would work hundreds of years in our future without significant intervention is unbelievable.
 In a certain sense, a Mesopotamian clay tablet is far more similar to the ancient advanced technology found in media—if it’s in good enough condition, you can pick it up and use it thousands of years later.